-- Cut and peel six cups of apple slices then place them in a pie shell.
-Either make a homemade pie crust or buy one in a grocery store.
+- Cut and peel six cups of apple slices then place them in a pastry shell.
+Either make a homemade crust or buy one in a grocery store.

-- Mix some cinnamon, nutmeg, and salt and put it over the apples.
+- Mix some cinnamon, nutmeg, and salt and put it over the fruit.

 - Create a topping of brown sugar, flour, and butter (with optional pecans or walnuts if desired) and sprinkle this combination over the spice mixture.

-- Bake for 50 to 60 minutes, until the apples are tender and the pie crust is lightly brown.
+- Bake for 50 to 60 minutes, until the fruit is tender and the crust is lightly brown.

-- Let the pie sit for 30 minutes before slicing, if you have the willpower!
+- Let it sit for 30 minutes before slicing, if you have the willpower!

-If you’re looking for some Thanksgiving pie recipes, this easy Dutch Apple Pie is a great choice.
+If you’re looking for some Thanksgiving pie recipes, this fail-proof open face apple pie is a great choice.

 - Pecan Pie from Platter Talk